Norgate-AV/tree-sitter-netlinx/README.md

 At this point the grammar is mostly complete.
 Work is now focused on testing and fixing any bugs.

-Following that, the query files for highlights, tags, and locals still need to be finalized and tested.

 ## Contents :book:

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->